-Since 2012, the Bank has offered private banking services including access to exclusive investment products and international mutual funds to its customers.
+Since 2012, the Bank has offered wealth management services including access to exclusive investment products and international mutual funds to its customers.
 The Bank has recently launched a market first "systematic investment plan" ("SIP"), an investment vehicle offered by mutual funds to investors, allowing clients to invest small amounts periodically instead of large lump sum investments.
 The frequency of the investment is monthly through a fixed amount of money that is contributed by the investor and invested in specified securities.

-A team of investment experts are at the client's disposal to assist with increasing their personal wealth by making strategic investment decisions.
-The unit was awarded the "Best Wealth Management" award in Oman by the Asian Banker in November 2019 and the highly acclaimed "Best Private Banking in the Middle East" by The Digital Banker in 2020.
+A team of wealth advisers are at the disposal of its retail clients to assist with increasing their personal wealth by making strategic investment decisions.
+The unit was awarded the "Best Private Banking in the Middle East" award by The Digital Banker in 2020.